p-argento/uni/LDS/_LDS.md

 ## Important Notes

+*13/11*
+If a question in the project gives a result that is empty or it is nonsense, it still may be correct.
+The process is what should be correct.
+For any question, look at the data and understand if you are really capturing what data is telling.
+Look at the data and the relations between data, if you miss something there, the problem may be incorrect.
+You can try with Pandas and simple SQL the queries you are doing with SSIS to verify if they are correct.

+First test in a smaller database, where you can check correctness.
+Then, go into production.

+You are optimizing the data to be explored by a human, not to train a model.

+HINT:
+To create the schema, do not confuse "damage to user" and "people".
+Look at the keys, for understanding the relationship.
+Capture the dependecies.
+The key is not jusst one value, you have to process this data.
+The simplest way is to look at feature names that are similar or the same.
+Please, check again the relationship, I am sure you are missing something.

+LET'S MOVE TO SSIS.
+We create a package for the stratified sampling.
+We want to maintain the proportion of the gender attribute.

+> Do not use Views, do all work in SSIS

+Start from lbi database, do a stratified sampling of 30%.

+Use the data flow task node.
+1. The first node is OLEDB Source, it should be configurated.
+2. Second, split the data by gender ("suddivisione condizionale").
+3. "Campionamento percentuale"
+	1. select the output (there is always a default)
+	2. you can rename nodes
+	3. change the percentage of rows
+4. we need to write the result in a file
+	1. we have two branches (each one representing an SQL query)
+	2. we use "Unione input multipli" to create the final result
+		1. no need to sort (differently from "Unione")
+5. in the end, we create a file "sampling.txt"
+	1. change the language to english
+	2. remember to check if the mapping is correct

+WHAT IS A SURROGATE KEY?
+When you have a snowflake schema, like in foodmart.
+Every time a new customer do a purchase, a record is created.
+What if the customer change the address, but I want to keep the history?
+If I change it, I will loose the old information.
+A surrogate key will be valid for every new values.
+We need an ETL process.
+We are reading every night from the operational database.
+What if there is a change?
+We need to capture the change in the operational database.
+Do I need a completely new customer with a new city or keep the historical changes with the same customer?

+Let's create a workflow with the creation of a surrogate key.

+We simulate the scenario where we simulate a new surrogate key for every customer.
+(it is the lab exercise in slide 31)
+Remember that first you prepare the tables, then update.
+When you read a record, you check that the customer exists in the dimensional table (NOT the customer table in foodmart, because it will be there for sure).
+We should generate a table to understand distinct customers, let's call it customer_dim, use the tool.
+Where do I need to create a table?
+Go in lbi>Tables>Create New Table.
+How is the table composed?
+Customer_name, surrogate_key.
+When creating the table, be sure that the size is compatible In the Views>Design, you can see the query and the dimensions.
+So, we set the size of 100+50+1 for the customer name and surname (do not forget the +1 for the space).
+The second attribute is the surrogate_key, of type int.

+If we have two different clients running in parallel, the counter that generates the keys can generate the same key at the same time for different values.
+Generating the key on the client side is dangerous, so we set up the auto-increment of the key on the server side.
+In the new table > increment key (button somewhere).

+*6/11*
+WATCH LECTURE

 *30-10*
 Showing the solution of the stratified sampling.
 There are 2 solutions, but avoid the one server-side.